Learning CenterLearning Topics

 In simple terms, metadata means information about your existing data.
 When you know what kind of data you have, it becomes much more intuitive and fun to interact with your data.
-Metadata management deals with the management of your existing data sources and targets, setting proper definitions of what your data is about, setting correct access policies, and guidelines for data governance.
-For example, your policies might relate to the following information.
+Metadata management deals with the management of your existing data sources and targets.
+It involves setting proper definitions, correct access policies, and guidelines for data governance.
+For example, your policies might relate to the following information:

 - How is this data created?